-For more information about software packaging, see the Software Product Packaging Concepts section in the AIX Version 7.1 Installation and migration in the AIX Information Center.
+For more information about software packaging, see the Software product packaging topic in the AIX 7.1 Information Center.

 Troubleshooting problems with installation from mksysb backup

 Check that you have sufficient free blocks in the file systems to write temporary files.
 Check that each file system has at least 500 blocks free when the mksysb backup image is made.
 The system needs work space in each file system when installing from a mksysb backup image.